TacBuild/tac-sdk/docs/sdks/assets.md

 ## TON Class

 `TON` represents the native TON coin.
-It implements the `Asset` interface and provides methods for native TON operations.
+It implements the `IAsset` interface and provides methods for native TON operations.

 ### Creating Instances